Naomi Osaka Wins AP Female Athlete of the Year

-One doesn’t need too many tennis betting tips when Osaka’s name is seen online.
+One doesn’t need too many tennis tips when Osaka’s name is seen online.
 For that reason, Osaka collected 18 of the 35 first-place votes for a total of 71 points.

 In the second place, WNBA Finals MVP Breanna Stewart was next, receiving nine first-place votes with 60 points.
 She was followed by Vanderbilt soccer player Sarah Fuller, who kicked for the school’s football team.
 Fuller received one first-place vote and 24 points.
 On Saturday, LeBron James was named the AP Male Athlete of the Year.

 Osaka will be seen in plenty of ATP Finals down the road.
 However, what stood out was her ability to position herself as a leader for women’s tennis, but also those that watch sports across all platforms.